 Your lives come before theirs

 Firefighters put their lives in danger every day to save lives and property and to battle fires before they can spread any further.
 We’re “people who are willing to run towards complete chaos,” points out Pete Donahue, a Florida based firefighter who’s been fighting the deadly wildfires in California.
 “We’re not just trained to automatically jump when the call comes, it’s who we are.”
 It’s the choice they’ve made so that you don’t have to.
-Please, pay attention to these potential fire hazards that may be in your home.

 It could happen to you